malhar-patil/Linux-Commands-Cheatsheet/commands.md

 - `sort -k'n' <fileName>`: to sort by field. 'n' denotes the coloumn number that needs to be sorted.
 It can also be used with numeric values by using the appropriate options.
 - `history`: to display the previously executed shell commands in the order they were executed.
 To reuse the command without typing it again, we can reference its number with '!' symbol. eg. `!420`.
 - `tr`: to translate, delete or merge characters or words.
 Refer the man page of explore all the options of 'tr' command.
+- `tee`: to redirect output of the command to both, terminal (standard ouput) and file simultaneously.
 - `locate <fileName/ Path>`: to quickly locate files and directories on the system. `locate` command uses pre-generated database for searching.
    - Useful options often used with `locate` command:
      1) '-i' to ignore the casing.